LowerRockLabs/LaravelLivewireTablesAdvancedFilters/README.md

 ```

 #### Configuration Options
 Sensible defaults can be set within the configuration file.
-However, the following variables can be set on a per-filter basis
+However, the following variables can be set on a per-filter basis.
+You can set as many or as few configuration options as you like, the remainder will be set to the default from the configuration file.

 ```php
 DateRangeFilter::make('Created Date')
 ->config([